 The DLQ log file includes measurements of how long calls take and it is a very useful file for troubleshooting purposes.
 When DLQ logging is turned on, a DLQ file will generate in the location of the TcpSubServer executable unless otherwise configured.
 Each time the server is stopped and restarted, a new DLQ file is created and will be named something like this example:

 Activating DLQ Logging

 When a split server is initialized for the first time, we typically recommend that you turn on DLQ logging.
 Here are the steps to do this:

-- Stop the master server and slave server(s), if applicable. (see Stopping and Starting a SystemWeaver Server)
+- Stop the main server and slave server(s), if applicable. (see Stopping and Starting a SystemWeaver Server)

 - In the server directory, open the swServer.ini.